wearespindle/parcel-plugin-workbox-precache/README.md

 ## Usage

 This module can be used to generate a precache manifest for use with workbox.
-It expects an output named `service_worker.js` after the Parcel bundler has been run.
-It prepends a `importScripts` of workbox from the Google CDN, injects the generated precache manifest and instructs workbox to use that manifest to precache the resources.
+It expects an asset named `service_worker.js` after the Parcel bundler has been run.
+It injects a `importScripts` of workbox from the Google CDN and injects a generated precache manifest as a constant named `precacheManifest`.

+The script is injected in the head of the service worker file.
+Injected code is surrounded with the comments `//BEGIN workbox` and `//END workbox`, when the comments are found the code is injected between them.
+This is to make sure that `parcel dev` works as expected.

-Note that this plugin does not work with multiple entry assets.
+Note that this plugin probably does not work with multiple entry assets.

 ### Example